NotnHeavy/TF2-Pre-Gun-Mettle-Reverts/README.md

 ## Dependencies:
 - asherkin's TF2Items extension.
-- Dr!fter's DHooks extension (already a part of SourceMod since version 1.11).
-You'll need a version that has support for detours.
+- Dr!fter's DHooks extension (already a part of SourceMod since version 1.11, so you shouldn't have to worry about downloading it).
+- Scags' SM-Memory extension.

 ## Cvars:
 - **notnheavy_gunmettle_reverts_reject_newitems 0-1 (defaults to 1)** - block weapons that were not present before Gun Mettle.